dotnet/roslyn/docs/features/incremental-generators.md

 ```

 This pipeline is not directly executed, but instead consists of a set of steps
-that are executed on demand and cached as the input data to the pipeline
+that are executed on demand as the input data to the pipeline changes.
+Between
-changes.
+each step the data produced is cached, allowing previously calculated values to
+be reused in later computations when applicable, reducing the overall
+computation required between compilations.

 ### IncrementalValueSource&lt;T&gt;